Q: What is AWS CloudTrail?

 Q: How does CloudTrail Insights work with other AWS services that use anomaly detection?

-CloudTrail Insights can help you identify unusual operational activity in your AWS accounts, enabling you to address operational issues, and minimizing operational and business impact.
+CloudTrail Insights can help you identify unusual operational activity in your AWS accounts that enables you to address operational issues, minimizing operational and business impact.
 Amazon GuardDuty focuses on improving security in your account, providing threat detection by monitoring account activity.
-Amazon Macie is designed to improve data protection in your account by discovering, classifying and protecting sensitive data.
+Amazon Macie is designed to improve data protection in your account by discovering, classifying, and protecting sensitive data.
 These services provide complementary protections against different types of problems which could arise in your account.